Q: Can I, as a landlord ask if my applicant is a registered sex offender when applying to rent a

 - Evidence of good tenant history before and/or after the conviction occurred

-- Any supplemental information related to the individual’s rehabilitation, good conduct, and additional facts or explanations provided by the individual, if the individual chooses
+- Any supplemental information related to the individual’s rehabilitation, good conduct, and additional facts or explanations provided by the individual, if the individual chooses to do so.

 For more information, refer to Seattle Office for Civil Rights Fair Housing Ordinance SMC 14.09